-139 [REDACTED] Sheikh Mohamed Mahmoud Al Arawani was not a saint and therefore does not have a mausoleum in Timbuktu.
+^{139 [}REDACTED] Sheikh Mohamed Mahmoud Al Arawani was not a saint and therefore does not have a mausoleum in Timbuktu.
 He was most probably a scholar buried in a regular tomb, [REDACTED].

-142 This amount has been suggested by [REDACTED] during a meeting with the [REDACTED].
+This amount has been suggested by [REDACTED] during a meeting with the [REDACTED].

-calculations, it would be reinvested in the support fund the maintenance of the Protected Buildings.
+115. The estimated total cost of the collective reparative measures for the Protected Buildings is of EUR 356,000.
+Should there be any remnant of money in the above calculations, it would be reinvested in the support fund the maintenance of the Protected Buildings.